 Don’t: Take on extra debt due to large, unnecessary purchases

-“Economic uncertainty is a time for reducing debt and boosting savings, not the other way around.” says McBride.
+“Economic uncertainty is a time for reducing debt and boosting savings, not the other way around.”
+Bankrate’s McBride says.

 Don’t: Accumulate high-interest debt

-Given the challenging year many of us have faced, you may be forced to take on some amount of debt in order to afford the necessities.
+Consumers may need to take on some amount of debt in order to afford the necessities in times of recession, especially if inflation is elevated.
 While it’s not ideal, there are a few steps you can take to soften the hit.

 The first step is to try and avoid high-interest debt at all costs, which is typically associated with credit cards.
-One way to avoid this is to look into credit cards that offer introductory zero percent promotional interest periods or balance transfers.
+One way to avoid this is to look into credit cards that offer introductory zero percent promotional interest periods or balance transfers to such credit cards.

-While these low rates won’t last forever, they can save you from accumulating overwhelming amounts of interest on essential purchases while you work to get back on your feet.
+While these zero percent rates won’t last forever, they can save you from accumulating interest on essential purchases while you work to get back on your feet.

 Don’t: Be discouraged by low savings rates